awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 Follow the :ref:`gsp-installation-ref` guide to install the GSProcessing library.

-To install the GSPartition library:
+To run GSPartition job, you can install the dependencies as following:

 .. code-block:: bash